CatenaTools/documentation/Writerside/topics/Quickstart-Up-And-Running.md

 # {"account":{"id":"account-f378e3c2-8760-4059-ba91-69f5343dfb48","displayName":"test53","authRole":"user","metadata":{},"providers":["PROVIDER_UNSAFE"]}}
 ```

-The full postman collection can be found [here](https://github.com/CatenaTools/catena-tools-core/tree/main/scripts).
+The full Postman collection can be found [here](https://github.com/CatenaTools/catena-tools-core/tree/main/scripts).
 Set the http-host environment variable to your domain prior to use.

 ## Running your game in a multiplayer configuration